khuyentran1401/awesome-Python-data-science-books/README.md

 <h2 id='data-analysis'> Data Analysis <img src="images/bar-graph.png"></h2>
 <details><summary><a href="https://www.amazon.com/Storytelling-Data-Visualization-Business-Professionals/dp/1119002257">Storytelling with Data: A Data Visualization Guide for Business Professionals </a> - Cole Nussbaumer Knaflic</summary>
-<br>  <br>Learn how to determine the appropriate type of graph for your situation, eliminate irrelevant information, and direct your audience's attention to the most important parts of your data.</li>
+<br>  <br>Learn how to determine the appropriate type of graph for your situation, eliminate irrelevant information, and direct your audience's attention to the most important parts of your data.
 </details>
 <details><summary><a href="https://www.oreilly.com/library/view/data-science-from/9781492041122/">Data Science from Scratch, 2nd Edition
 </a> - Joel Grus  </summary>